dylanleclair/quids/README.md

 The version used to develop this is `Unity 2019.2.5f`.
 The only dependency this uses is the Unity Input System package, which should come with the installation.

-In the Unity editor, you should run the Main.unity scene, as this is the only scene in the project.
+In the Unity editor, you should run the `Main.unity` scene, as this is the only scene in the project.
 It features a basic playing environment seen in the gifs above!

+## Reviewing code

+This code uses camelCase.
+Comments in triple brackets are detailed summaries, while double brackets are less formal descriptions of specific lines.